marcsnts/AddressBook/README.md

 <a href="https://developer.apple.com/swift"><img src="https://img.shields.io/badge/swift3-compatible-4BC51D.svg?style=flat" alt="Swift 3 compatible" /></a>

 ## What is this for?
-The purpose of this project is to demonstrate local storage and databases using Core Data, REST networking, dependancy managers.
+The purpose of this project is to demonstrate local storage and databases using Core Data, REST networking, dependancy managers and unit testing.

 ## How to use
 Clone project and press play